namasterohith/namasterohith.github.io/README.md

 My name is **Rohith Radhakrishnan**.

-I am a web enthusiast turned hybrid app developer.
+I am a web enthusiast turned hybrid app developer turned product person.
 I like being _Geeky_, which makes me _Happy_.

 ### About what I do: